Skip to content

 Can Voice AI Platform Actually Scale?

 This is one of the most underestimated questions.
-Many voice AI platforms work well in demos—but fail when deployed at real BFSI scale.
+Many voice AI platforms work well in demo.
+However, they fail when deployed at real BFSI scale.

 You need to test: